zenosu/gitbattle/README.md

 ##Motivation

 This project is designed for React & Redux practice.
-While building the gitbattle app, a developer can:
+While working on this project, a developer will learn:

+- the component based approach to building UIs

-- Learn how to develop React components
+- the whole React component lifecycle

-- Learn how to add on Redux state management and how it works everytime the React component renders
+- Redux state management

-- End-to-End testing
+- integration test from the user endpoint

 ##Features
 - **[React](https://facebook.github.io/react/)** for component development